 The journal is where you register your thoughts, reflections, comments and the likes, WEEKLY.
 You will not be able to postpone the work or do it at the last moment.
 If you do you will fail.
 Apply yourself weekly.
 Choose a day, I would suggest Fridays, at whatever time is best for you and note your reflections while your thoughts are still fresh.
 Consider this exercise as a way to keep a permanent record of your course and your involvement.
 The final essay's subject is your choice, from an analysis of a political situation from around the world or even Alberta, or a particular event in history.
 You are most welcome to discuss with me any ideas you have.
 The Fascist Project should be done cooperatively with a fellow student, and it's the fun part of the course; however, given the present social conditions you can do it alone.
 What the project involves is strategizing a plan for taking over a country.
 It's up to you to see how (media, military involvement, financial support etc. and you decide the paraphernalia and allies like bankers and religious figures).
 But make sure it's a fascist take over (you decide the degree of violence if any).
-The Presentation will be discussed with the instructor.
+The reason for taking this course is a straightforward exercise.
+The concentrate analysis is also a straightforward exercise keeping in mind the fascist element.